Back to Daycare Overview

 Required vaccinations:

-• Rabies if seven months or older
+- Rabies if four months or older

-• Distemper and Parvo (DHLPP, DLPP, or something similar that includes "D" and "P")
+- Distemper and Parvo (DHLPP, DLPP, or something similar that includes "D" and "P")

-• Bordatella (also known as "kennel cough" or "canine cough")
+- Bordatella (also known as "kennel cough" or "canine cough")

-• Canine Influenza (the strain called "H3N2" at a minimum, although we recommend getting the "bivalent" option for maximum protection).
+- Canine Influenza (the strain called "H3N2" at a minimum, although we recommend getting the "bivalent" option for maximum protection).

 Please note: The first time your dog receives this vaccination, it comes in two rounds, typically three weeks apart.
 You can board with just the first round, as long as it was within the past three weeks.
 If your dog received the first round more than three weeks ago, and you haven't gotten the second round, you will need to start over with the first round before your dog can enter our facility.